peteroupc/peteroupc.github.io/random.md

 - SHOULD include random numbers (from any RNG), and
 - SHOULD NOT vary from one run to the next while the noise function is used for a given purpose (e.g., to generate terrain for a given map).

-<a id=Key_Derivation_Functions></a>
+<a id=Pseudorandom_Functions></a>
-## Key Derivation Functions
+### Pseudorandom Functions

-A _key derivation function_ is a kind of hash function whose output deliberately takes time to compute and can't be verified much faster than running the function.
-In general, key derivation functions take as input&mdash;
+A _pseudorandom function_ is a kind of hash function that takes&mdash;

 - a _secret_ (such as a password or a long-term key), and
-- a _salt_ (which is unique to mitigate precomputation attacks),
+- additional data such as a _salt_ (which is unique in order to mitigate precomputation attacks) or a _nonce_,

 and outputs a seemingly random number.
-Examples include PBKDF2 (RFC 2898), `scrypt`, and Ethash.
-Key derivation functions are generally used to avoid storing secrets directly, as well as in proofs of work such as the one described in RFC 8019 sec.
+(If the output is keying material, the function is also called a _key derivation function_; see NIST SP 800-108.)
+Some pseudorandom functions deliberately take time to compute their output; these are designed above all for cases in which the secret is a password or otherwise has low entropy &mdash; examples of such functions include PBKDF2 (RFC 2898), `scrypt` (RFC 7914), and Ethash.
+Pseudorandom functions are also used in proofs of work such as the one described in RFC 8019 sec.
 4.4.

 <a id=Verifiable_Random_Numbers></a>
 ## Verifiable Random Numbers